zydou/arti/crates/tor-netdir/semver.md

-BREAKING: New recommended_protocols() method on NetDirProvider trait.
+BREAKING: New protocol_statuses() method on NetDirProvider trait.